Greece struggles to bring migrants into temporary camp after fire | Health

 Greece struggles to bring migrants into temporary camp after fire

 No one was killed or hurt in the fire, which broke out after quarantine measures were imposed following the discovery of COVID-19 cases.
-The authorities say a new temporary tent camp at Kara Tepe near the island's port of Mytilene is ready to host at least 5,000 people, but so far only 1,200 have moved in.
-"They are still reluctant," said a police official on condition of anonymity.
-"Negotiations are ongoing."
+The authorities say a new temporary tent camp at Kara Tepe near the island's port of Mytilene is ready to host at least 5,000 people.
+Earlier, authorities had distributed flyers and sent text messages to migrants trying to persuade them to move.

+Large groups of migrants carrying their belongings started streaming into the camp in the evening, Reuters images showed.
+One official said migrants were reluctant to resettle at the camp, as they hoped to be allowed to leave the island and believed living conditions in the new camp would be as bad as Moria.

 Migration Minister Notis Mitarachi suggested the authorities would soon run out of patience with those who do not move.
 "We will continue for some more days in good faith and communication.
 After that point, if there are any who react violently, the police will arrest them," Mitarachi said.